 The one big advantage Microsoft has comes down to OneNote, their greatest contribution to educational software to date.
-You or a student can can get your ideas down through writing, typing, audio, video, or graphics and OneNote will categorize it and make even those handwritten notes searchable (depending on your penmanship).
+You or a student can get your ideas down through writing, typing, audio, video, or graphics and OneNote will categorize it and make even those handwritten notes searchable (depending on your penmanship).
 Then their learning tools, including the immersive reader, take it to another level entirely.

-In the end I don’t think either platform does as well as Apple does in its effort to make learning accessible, but I am happy to see them both moving forward in this regard.
+In the end, I don’t think either platform does as well as Apple does in its effort to make learning accessible, but I am happy to see them both moving forward in this regard.
 That will help every student in school have a chance to access the learning regardless of the school’s commitment to a brand.

 ADVANTAGE: Microsoft wins, but they both have more work to do.

 You can download a number of educational apps and games from both the Chrome Store and Microsoft Store.
 Google’s collection is definitely more extensive, but both have similar options depending on the browser or device.
 My favorite Google learning tool/game might be Build with Chrome which is a virtual Lego builder.
 To save your work you need a Google login.
 Microsoft has tools for Lego WeDo.
-Buying Mojang and creating the award-nominated Minecraft Education Edition is a game changing (pun-intended) development for Microsoft though.
+Buying Mojang and creating the award-nominated Minecraft Education Edition is a game-changing (pun-intended) development for Microsoft though.
 It is an awesome open-source learning software that requires O365 logins for students, but, in exchange, gives you access to a number of Education Edition only features.

-ADVANTAGE: Microsoft wins since most of Google’s learning games don’t require login and work with Chrome on any device.
+ADVANTAGE: Microsoft wins since most of Google’s learning games don’t require a login and work with Chrome on any device.

-Well I just told you Android and Google reign on apps and partnerships in terms of sheer volume, but Microsoft’s long connection to software developers through Windows and Xbox can’t be underestimated.
+Well, I just told you Android and Google reign on apps and partnerships in terms of sheer volume, but Microsoft’s long connection to software developers through Windows and Xbox can’t be underestimated.
 Recently though Google has begun to curate its partnerships more stringently, so only the select few companies can be called Google for Education partners.
 Given that Microsoft Classroom may soon fade or have a new face the question becomes what are we connecting to?

 ADD-ONS: Google reigns on the shoulders of Classroom.

 It is sort of meaningless to list these extras except to give you the resources as most are viable apart from a commitment to either platform.
 Microsoft has a cool presentation tool in Sway, fun exploring with Mystery Skype, and a way to improve productivity with Flow.
-Google has a good teacher tool for connecting with parents in Google Voice, fun exploring with Expeditions and My Maps, and graphics with Drawings.
-Both have computer science programs, but that’s will be one more post as well
+Google has a good teaching tool for connecting with parents in Google Voice, fun exploring with Expeditions and My Maps, and graphics with Drawings.
+Both have computer science programs, but that’s will be one more post as well.

-ADVANTAGE: It depends what you need.
+ADVANTAGE: It depends on what you need.

 As I said a lot of it comes down to what you want, what you’re comfortable with, and what devices you already have.
 That said, for the average classroom teacher, Google is gonna be their answer due to the strength of Classroom and its connections to outside services.
-In my opinion though this is all a false dichotomy.
+In my opinion, though this is all a false dichotomy.
 Why choose?
 My district has both set up and we’re not forced to choose between great in-class connections and engaging game-based learning.
 You can set up matching accounts in both with identical logins on the same domain, so it’s not an extra thing to remember.
-Yes you have to choose only one for email, but that’s a small cost.
+Yes, you have to choose only one for email, but that’s a small cost.
 So I say let your teachers connect and collect assignments in Google Classroom while others are lesson-planning in OneNote and all are having fun doing digital PBL (project-based learning) through Minecraft.